Tanatswa Nyakuhwa

-Tanatswa Nyakuhwa (born 17 September 2005) is a Welsh professional footballer who plays as a forward for club Cardiff City.
+Tanatswa Nyakuhwa (born 17 September 2005) is a Welsh professional footballer who plays as a forward for EFL League Two club Newport County on loan from club Cardiff City.
 He is a Wales under-21 international.

 Career

-Nyakuhwa signed his first professional contract with Cardiff City in July 2024 having previously playing for the Cardiff under-18 and under-21 teams.
+Nyakuhwa grew up in Newport, Wales, and is a product of the Cardiff City academy, having joined the club at the age of seven.
+He progressed through the club’s under-18 and under-21 sides before signing his first professional contract with Cardiff City in July 2024.
 He made his senior Cardiff debut on 3 May 2025 in the 4-2 EFL Championship defeat against Norwich City as a second-half substitute.
+During the 2025–26 season, he made nine senior appearances for the club, including two starts in the EFL Trophy.

+On 14 January 2026, Nyakuhwa joined League Two side Newport County, his hometown club, on loan until the end of the 2025-26 season.
+He grew up attending Newport County matches at Rodney Parade, including FA Cup ties against higher-ranked opposition.
+He made his debut for Newport on 17 January 2026 in the EFL League Two 3-2 defeat to Gillingham.
+On 1 September 2026 Nyakuhwa rejoined Newport County on loan for the remainder of the 2026-27 season.
+He scored his first Newport goal on 22 September 2026 in the EFL Trophy 2-0 win against Swindon Town.

-International
+International career

 Born in Wales, Nyakuhwa is of Zimbabwean descent.
 He was called up to the Wales under-21 squad for the first time in October 2025.
+He is also eligible to represent Zimbabwe and his father has expressed openness to a switch once the country’s FIFA suspension is lifted.